ietf-wg-acme/acme/draft-ietf-acme-acme.md

 When evaluating a request for an assignment in this registry, the designated expert should ensure that the method being registered has a clear, interoperable definition and does not overlap with existing validation methods.
-That is, it should not be possible for a client and server to follow take the same set of actions to fulfill two different validation methods.
+That is, it should not be possible for a client and server to follow the same set of actions to fulfill two different validation methods.

 Validation methods do not have to be compatible with ACME in order to be